-Percentage of beneficial ownership is based on 25,498,961 shares of common stock outstanding as of December 31, 2004 and 32,938,200 shares of common stock outstanding after completion of the Class B common stock offering, including 439,239 shares of Class B common stock that we estimate we will issue in connection with the closing of the Name Development asset acquisition assuming that \$20.49 per share, the last reported sale price of our Class B common stock on January 7, 2005, is the applicable price for determining the number of shares to be issued.
-This percentage also assumes that the underwriters will not exercise their over-allotment option to purchase an additional 1,050,000 shares of Class B common stock from us.
-This percentage also excludes the shares of Class B common stock issuable upon conversion of the preferred stock being offered in the preferred stock offering.
-In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of common stock subject to options held by that person that are currently exercisable or exercisable within 60 days of December 31, 2004, are deemed outstanding.
+Percentage of beneficial ownership is based on 25,484,131 shares of common stock outstanding as of November 15, 2004 and shares of common stock outstanding after completion of the Class B common stock and preferred stock offerings including shares of Class B common stock that we estimate we will issue in connection with the closing of the Name Development asset acquisition assuming that \$ per share is the applicable price for determining the number of shares to be issued.
+This percentage also assumes that the underwriters will not exercise their over-allotment option to purchase an additional shares of Class B common stock and shares of preferred stock from us.
+In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of common stock subject to options held by that person that are currently exercisable or exercisable within 60 days of November 15, 2004, are deemed outstanding.
 These shares are not, however, deemed outstanding for the purposes of computing the percentage ownership of any other person.
 Except as otherwise noted below, the address for each beneficial owner listed below is c/o Marchex, Inc., 413 Pine Street, Suite 500, Seattle, Washington 98101.

-Percentage of

-Shares Outstanding

-Name of Beneficial Owner Number of Shares Owned Before Offering After Offering

-Russell C. Horowitz (1) 9,525,040 37.4% 28.9%

-Michael A. Arends (2) 208,083

-John Keister (3) 2,695,160 10.6% 8.2%

-Rainwater River Authority, LLC (4) 804,500 3.2% 2.4%

-Twin Oaks Plateau, LLC (5) 500,000 2.0% 1.5%

-Dennis Cline (6) 110,000

-Jonathan Fram (7) 25,000

-Rick Thompson (8) 1,218,333 4.8% 3.7%

-All directors and executive officers as a group (9 persons) (9) 15,395,992 59.8% 46.4%
+Percentage of Shares Outstanding Number of Before After Name of Beneficial Owner Offering Shares Owned Offering Russell C. Horowitz(1) 9,525,040 37.4% Michael A. Arends(2) 208,083 John Keister(3) 2,695,160 10.6% Rainwater River Authority, LLC(4) 804,500 3.2% Twin Oaks Plateau, LLC(5) 500,000 2.0% Dennis Cline(6) 110,000 Jonathan Fram(7) 25,000 Rick Thompson(8) 1,218,333 4.8% All directors and executive officers as a group (9 persons)(9) 15,370,992 59.8%